MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/how-to-reprint-the-reports-created-during-checkbook-reconciliation.md

 ---
 title: How to reprint the reports created in checkbook reconciliation
-description: Describes how to generate reports that show the information from a previous checkbook reconciliation process in Microsoft Dynamics GP. ms.reviewer: ms.topic: how-to ms.date: 04/22/2021
+description: Describes how to generate reports that show the information from a previous checkbook reconciliation process in Microsoft Dynamics GP. ms.reviewer: theley ms.topic: how-to ms.date: 02/16/2024
 ---
 # How to reprint the reports that are generated during the checkbook reconciliation process in Microsoft Dynamics GP

-This article describes how to generate reports after you reconcile a checkbook in Microsoft Dynamics GP 10.0, in Microsoft Dynamics GP 9.0, or in Microsoft Business Solutions - Great Plains 8.0.
+This article describes how to generate reports after you reconcile a checkbook in Microsoft Dynamics GP.
 _Applies to:_ &nbsp; Microsoft Dynamics GP
 _Original KB number:_ &nbsp; 973083